-The scope of this Recommendation is to provide procedures for the establishment of DTLS [IETF RFC 6347] associations for media streams.
+The scope of this Recommendation is to provide procedures for the establishment of DTLS [IETF RFC 6347] connections for media streams.
 DTLS is an evolution of the widely implemented Transport Layer Security (TLS) security protocol that allows the use of a security protocol over a datagram environment.

-An important aspect of the establishment of a DTLS association is that a fingerprint and hash is communicated via an out-of-band means and that the certificate exchange occurs within the established DTLS association.
+An important aspect of the establishment of a DTLS connection is that a fingerprint and hash is communicated via an out-of-band means and that the certificate exchange occurs within the established DTLS connection.
 The fingerprint is used to ensure the integrity of the certificates.
-DTLS also follows the TLS client-server model for establishment of the DTLS association where one of the endpoints is responsible for the establishment of the association.
+DTLS also follows the TLS client-server model for establishment of the DTLS connection where one of the endpoints is responsible for the establishment of the connection.
 The roles (client or server) need to be negotiated between the endpoints.

 In order for endpoints to communicate the fingerprint/hash and roles information, the information needs to be signalled to the peer endpoint.
 This Recommendation utilises [ITU-T H.245] to signal this information.